arkhadem/DX100/README.md

 ## Acknowledgement

-This work was supported in part by the NSF under the CAREER-1652294 and NSF-1908601 awards, JST PRESTO Grant Number JPMJPR22P7, and Los Alamos National Lab gift awards.
+This work was supported in part by the NSF-1908601 award, JST PRESTO Grant Number JPMJPR22P7, and research funds from Los Alamos National Lab.